What Is the Rule of Nines in Burns?

-The rule of nines assesses the percentage of burn and is used to help guide treatment decisions including fluid resuscitation and becomes part of the guidelines to determine transfer to a burn unit.
+When measuring burns in adults, the rule of nines assesses the percentage of burn and is used to help guide treatment decisions including fluid resuscitation and becomes part of the guidelines to determine transfer to a burn unit.

 You can estimate the body surface area on an adult that has been burned by using multiples of 9.

-An adult who has been burned, the percent of the body involved can be calculated as follows:
+In an adult who has been burned, the percent of the body involved can be calculated as follows:

-As an example, if both legs (18% x 2 = 36%), the groin (1%) and the front chest and abdomen were burned, this would involve 55% of the body.
+- If both legs (18% x 2 = 36%), the groin (1%) and the front chest and abdomen were burned, this would involve 55% of the body.

 - Physicians and healthcare professionals should exercise their own clinical judgment when assessing the results of our tools or calculators.